patricktalmadge/bootstrapper/CONTRIBUTING.md

   them knowing exactly what the result will be.
 * Methods should try to be no longer than 30 lines.
-This is usually enough to fit into the most people's editor window, and means that anyone can skim read the method and know what it does.fggGFGF
+This is usually enough to fit into the most people's editor window, and means that anyone can skim read the method and know what it does.

 Documentation Contributions
 ---------------------------